e2b/wordpress-hyphenator/readme.txt

 == Upgrade Notice ==
 = 5.1.0 =
 Updated to the latest version of Hyphenator.js (5.1.0).
 Please check the settings for new languages.
+Added "donthyphenateclassname" option.
 Added Polish translation.

 = 4.1.0 =
 Updated to the latest version of Hyphenator.js (4.1.0).
 Please check the settings for new languages.